XRPLF/xrpl-dev-portal/content/concepts/tokens/tokens.md

 All assets other than XRP can be represented in the XRP Ledger as **tokens**.
 Standard tokens are tracked in relationships called [trust lines](trust-lines-and-issuing.html) between accounts.
 Any account can issue tokens to other recipients who are willing to hold them, but you cannot unilaterally give tokens away to users who don't want them.
 Tokens can represent any type of value, including "stablecoins" backed by assets that exist outside of the ledger, purely digital tokens created specifically on the XRP Ledger, community credit, and more.

 **Note:** Tokens on the XRP Ledger have also been called "IOUs" (as in [I-owe-you](https://en.wikipedia.org/wiki/IOU)) and "issued currencies" in the past.
-However, these terms are not preferred because they do not cover the full range of digital assets that XRP Ledger tokens can represent.
+However, these terms are not preferred because they do not cover the full range of digital assets that XRP Ledger tokens can represent. <!-- STYLE_OVERRIDE: ious -->

 Standard tokens are fungible: meaning, all units of that token are interchangeable and indistinguishable.
 Non-fungible tokens are also possible: see [Non-Fungible Tokens](non-fungible-tokens.html) for details of the XRP Ledger's native support.